Pavel4e5/zapret2/docs/manual.en.md

 ```
 function reconstruct_tcphdr(tcp)
 function reconstruct_udphdr(udp)
+function reconstruct_icmphdr(icmp)
 function reconstruct_iphdr(ip)
 function reconstruct_ip6hdr(ip6, reconstruct_opts)
 ```

 Reconstructs the corresponding raw headers from the dissect tables.
 Returns the raw version of the header.

-- IPv6 reconstruction utilizes `reconstruct_opts`, specifically extracting `ip6_preserve_next` and `ip6_last_proto`.
+- IPv6 reconstruction utilizes `reconstruct_opts`, specifically `ip6_preserve_next` and `ip6_last_proto`.
 - The IP header checksum is calculated automatically since it does not depend on any other components.
-- TCP and UDP checksums are not calculated automatically because they depend on other components.
+- TCP, UDP and ICMP checksums are not calculated automatically because they depend on other components.

 #### csum_fix